Keroro1454/Supply-Drop/README.md

 ## Equipment:

 ## Changelog:
+- 1.4: The Doctor is BACK!
+	- Added two new items, the Plague Mask and Plague Hat
+	- Added configuration options to ALL pre-existing items (excludes newest additions).
+Any config changes are reflected in item logs/descriptions
+	- Reworked Hardened Bone Fragments slightly; the number of fragment stacks lost on hit is now tied to the amount of damage you receive
+	- Fixed items based on taking damage not ignoring instances of damage that were rejected (ex. blocked by Tougher Times)
+	- Fixed shield items not granting reduced shield gains on additional stacks
+	- Fixed a typo in the QSS pick-up description

 - 1.3.2
 	- Publicized item displays so devs of modded characters can add displays for Supply Drop items
 	- Cleaned stuff up a bit